amontalenti/diffsanity/README.md

 copying the files that are missing to a new folder with a name like "patch-YYYY-MM-DD/", and then I can manually rename it afterwards.

+### Extend into near-duplicate hashing algorithms

+Right now, we're implementing hashing algorithms that are meant to find exact duplicates -- at least as far as the image pixel data is concerned.
+You could imagine extended`diffsanity` to support algorithms for "near duplicate" detection.
+Although this wouldn't be as helpful in a backup context, it could lead to techniques for clustering near-duplicate images with a shell-friendly and UNIXy workflow, which could be quite cool.

 ## Concerns

 ### Advanced `rsync` and `rclone` usage

-Though I know there isn't any tool out there that peers into JPG and CR2 files to look only at the "sensor bytes" rather than the full bytestream including metadata, and that `rclone` and `rsync` definitely don't help with that.
+Though I know there isn't any tool out there that peers into JPG and C-RAW files to look only at the "sensor bytes" rather than the full bytestream including metadata, and that `rclone` and `rsync` definitely don't help with that.
 I do wonder how much of `diffsanity` reinvents clever scripting of `rsync` and `rclone`.
-For example, in my first cut at this problem I was going to do the
+For example, in my first cut at this problem I was going to do the following:
-following:

-- create a "stripped of metadata" temporary folder with the JPG and CR2 files
+- create a "stripped of metadata" temporary folder with the JPG and C-RAW files
 - likewise create a parallel folder of same in destination
-- use `rsync` or `rclone` to compare them
+- use `rsync --dry-run` and/or `rclone check` to compare them

 Another idea was to use an optimized tool like `md5deep -r`, and then only do a further "peer-into-the-file" comparison if I find identically named files with different hashes.

-### Performance
+### CPU performance

 This tool can suffer not just from GIL performance issues (single core) but also I/O and CPU interleaving issues.
 When you look at how `md5deep` is